Apilex100/memory_allocation/README.md

 - The pointers to the heap can only be located in the heap and the stack.
 - No packed struct.
 All of the pointers should be aligned.
 - No tricks that obscure the pointers (like zor linked list).
+- Probably only works on x86-64
+- Probably works when compiled with gcc